SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 # Best Practices

-- When raising an exception, always pass a **good explanation message** to the constructor
+When raising an exception, always pass a **good explanation message** to the constructor.

+When throwing an exception try to give a good description of the problem.

 The exception message should explain what causes the problem and how to solve it.

 - **Good**: "Size should be integer in range \[1…15\]"
 - **Good**: "Invalid state.
 First call Initialize()"
 - **Bad**: "Unexpected error"
 - **Bad**: "Invalid argument"

-- Exceptions can decrease the application performance.
+Exceptions can decrease the application performance.

 - Throw exceptions only in exceptional situations
 - Do not throw exceptions in the normal program control flow
 - JVM could throw exceptions at any time with no way to predict them **E.g. StackOverflowError**

 [/slide]